 200 grams cream cheese

 a mix of halved and whole strawberries

 Make the crust: Mix the biscuit crumbs and melted butter together.
-Add between 1 to tablespoons of milk if the mixture is looking a little dry.
+Add between 1 to tablespoons of cream if the mixture is looking a little dry.
 Transfer into a 7 inch round pan with a removable bottom and press the crumbs firmly into the base of the pan.
 Refrigerate while you make the batter.

 Make the cheesecake batter: Place the 2 tablespoons of water in a small, microwavable bowl and evenly sprinkle the gelatin powder over the surface of the water.
 Let the mixture stand for 5 minutes before microwaving until the gelatin has dissolved.
 Set aside.